Fodor's Expert Review Maxwell Museum of Anthropology

-Tapping a vast collection of sublime Southwestern artifacts and archival photos, the Maxwell's superb shows encompass three fascinating fields: Archaeology, Cultural Anthropology, and Evolutionary Anthropology.
-As the first public museum in Albuquerque (established in 1932), its influence has grown over the years, but its compact space ensures that they scale their exhibits to the essentials.
-A viewer—whether of a permanent exhibit on peoples of the Southwest, or a shorter term one ("Curanderismo" and "Navajo Weavers in a Changing World" were featured in the mid-2010s)—will be intrigued and informed, but not overwhelmed.
+Tapping a vast collection of sublime Southwestern artifacts and archival photos, the Maxwell's superb shows encompass three fascinating fields: archaeology, cultural anthropology, and evolutionary anthropology.
+As the first public museum in Albuquerque (established in 1932), its influence has grown over the years, but its compact space ensures that exhibits are scaled to the essentials.
+A viewer—whether of a permanent exhibit on peoples of the Southwest, or a temporary one (such as 2017–8's "Entering Standing Rock")—will be intrigued and informed, but not overwhelmed.
 Of special note is their rare and substantial collection of Mimbres pottery from AD 800–1000.
 The museum's gift shop is well worth a look for its selection of reliably vetted Native American crafts.